-Manage setups in the controller, possibilities and procedure Saving the Settings Activate existing setup Save changes in active setup Define setup after booting New setup menu Load & Safe menu Menu bar Load & Safe menu Define the setup name in the field Click on the desired set- up with the left mouse button, area A. Click the button Save settings Click on the desired set- up with the left mouse button, area A. e.g., Acryl2_05, The Measurement The Measurement and confirm the en- try by clicking the settings dialog opens.
+Man Manage setups in the controller, possibilities and procedure Savi ng the Settings Activate existing setup Save changes in active setup Define setup after booting New setup menu Load & Safe menu Menu bar Load & Safe menu → Define the setup Click on the desired set- Click the button Click on the desired set- name in the field Individual setup name, up with the left mouse button, area A. Save settings up with the left mouse button, area A. e.g., Acryl2_05, The Measurement The Measurement and confirm the entry by clicking the settings dialog opens.
 Save settings dialog opens.
 Save button.
-Click the Load but- Juve Click the Favorite ton. button.
+Click the Load but- Jave Click the Favorite ton. button.